Join our Newsletter

 🎬 We publish the following about film, TV, pop culture, and moving image media—click for some examples we love:

-- Anniversary pieces (but try to think beyond "this movie is still great")
+Anniversary pieces (but try to think beyond just "this movie is still great!")

 ❌ Things to avoid:

-We strongly prefer completed pieces, but we understand that writing on spec is not a realistic prospect for many writers.
+We strongly prefer completed pieces (max 1,000 words), but we understand that writing on spec is not a realistic prospect for many writers.
 With that in mind, we still accept pitches.

 👇 Please include:

-- Why you think your piece or pitch is a good fit for In the Mood
+Why you think this is a good fit for In The Mood

 Get pop culture chats, confessions, and recs right to your inbox with our newsletter!